 These modules (independent sub-exams are available both in a paper-based format and on a computer and can, if wished, be written one at a time and in any order.

 The Maine HSE (High School Equivalency) diploma is accepted across America in the same way as a standard HS diploma.

-Taking the HiSET exam online was, until recently, not possible and this is still the case in Maine.
+As said before, taking the HiSET exam online was, until recently, not possible, and this is still the case in Maine.
 Personal appearance at one of Maine’s state-designated test centers was and still is a must, but the arrival of an online testing option has changed all of that in several states.
 Read more below.